gloriadasilva/Starlight-Astro-Docs/src/content/docs/essentials/computed-properties.md

   At this point, the template is getting a bit cluttered.
 We have to look at it for a second before realizing that it performs a calculation depending on `author.books`.
 More importantly, we probably don't want to repeat ourselves if we need to include this calculation in the template more than once.

   That's why for complex logic that includes reactive data, it is recommended to use a **computed property**.

+  ## Computed Properties

+  Computed properties are like data properties but they depend on other properties.
+They are updated automatically when a dependency changes

   Here's the same example, refactored:

   ``` javascript